-The School Board may conduct a summer program of academic instruction for students in grades K-12 and Special Education (SPED) students needing extended school year services as identified in their Individual Education Plan (I.E.P.).
+- The driver education program is designed for high school students who elect to participate in any of the available state approved driver education courses and that the purpose of the program is to introduce students to Florida driving laws/rules of the road and safe driving behavior. - 2440 SUMMER SCHOOL - The School Board may conduct a summer program of academic instruction for students in grades K-12 and Special Education (SPED) students needing extended school year services as identified in their Individual Education Plan (I.E.P.).
 The School Board may also choose to implement summer enhancement programs, contingent upon available funding.
-The School Board shall provide transportation for full-time SPED students and other students as appropriate.

-• 2510 - INSTRUCTIONAL MATERIALS, SCHOOL LIBRARY/MEDIA CENTER, AND OTHER EDUCATIONAL MATERIALS

-- Meetings of committees convened for the purpose of ranking, eliminating, or selecting instructional materials for recommendation to the district school board must be noticed and open to the public and committees convened for such purposes must include parents of district students. - The District shall maintain on its website a current list of instructional materials, by grade level, purchased by the District.
+The School Board shall provide transportation for full-time SPED students and other students as appropriate. - 2510 INSTRUCTIONAL MATERIALS, SCHOOL LIBRARY/MEDIA CENTER, AND OTHER EDUCATIONAL MATERIALS - Meetings of committees convened for the purpose of ranking, eliminating, or selecting instructional materials for recommendation to the district school board must be noticed and open to the public and committees convened for such purposes must include parents of district students. - The District shall maintain on its website a current list of instructional materials, by grade level, purchased by the District.
 This list can be accesses at http://im.dadeschools.net/.
 Elementary schools shall maintain a list of materials available at the school on the school website.
 Parents may object to instructional materials in accordance with District procedures.

-2623 - STUDENT ASSESSMENT
+• 2623 - STUDENT ASSESSMENT